Discrete State Diffusion Models: A Sample Complexity Perspective: Assumptions

-\end{assumption} Following \citet{zhang2025convergencescorebaseddiscretediffusion} and \citet{chen2024convergenceanalysisdiscretediffusion}, we assume the data distribution $p_{\text{data}}$ has full support and satisfies a uniform score bound independent of the dimension $d$.
+\end{assumption} We assume the data distribution $p_{\text{data}}$ has full support and satisfies a uniform score bound independent of the dimension $d$ \citep{zhang2025convergencescorebaseddiscretediffusion, chen2024convergenceanalysisdiscretediffusion}.
+Consequently, our results in Theorem \ref{thm:main_theorem} do not require early stopping, and we set $\delta = 0$.
 Even though \cite{zhang2025convergencescorebaseddiscretediffusion} do not explicitly assume a lower bound $1/B$, they require it for their Proposition 3 to hold.
 This assumption ensures well-posedness of the score function at initialization and enables dimension-free control of the score magnitude.
-Additionally, $\kappa_i = \tfrac{(p^i_{\text{data}})_{\max}}{(p^i_{\text{data}})_{\min}}$ is the ratio of the largest to smallest entry in the marginal distribution of the $i$-th dimension, measuring how unbalanced that marginal is and $\kappa^2 = \sum_{i=1}^d \kappa_i^2$ aggregates this imbalance across all dimensions \citet{lou2024discretediffusionmodelingestimating} and \citet{zhang2025convergencescorebaseddiscretediffusion} show that minimizing the discrete score entropy loss Equations (\ref{eqn: score_entropy}) and (\ref{eqn: score_entropy_bd}) is equivalent to minimizing the KL divergence between the path measures of the true reverse and sampling diffusion processes, i.e., the distributions over their entire trajectories.
+Additionally, $\kappa_i = \tfrac{(p^i_{\text{data}})_{\max}}{(p^i_{\text{data}})_{\min}}$ is the ratio of the largest to smallest entry in the marginal distribution of the $i$-th dimension, measuring how unbalanced that marginal is and $\kappa^2 = \sum_{i=1}^d \kappa_i^2$ aggregates this imbalance across all dimensions. \citet{lou2024discretediffusionmodelingestimating} and \citet{zhang2025convergencescorebaseddiscretediffusion} show that minimizing the discrete score entropy loss Equations (\ref{eqn: score_entropy}) and (\ref{eqn: score_entropy_bd}) is equivalent to minimizing the KL divergence between the path measures of the true reverse and sampling diffusion processes, i.e., the distributions over their entire trajectories.